Leven Brown

 Leven Brown (born 14 August 1972) is a British Ocean Rower who has held five Guinness World Records.
 He along with his crew Don Lennox, Livar Nysted and Ray Carroll also held the world record for "longest distance rowed in 24h in an ocean rowing boat" at 118 miles, is the first and thus far only in the sport ever to have held North and 'Trade Winds' (Mid Atlantic) speed records simultaneously and to hold two speed records over two separate oceans (North Atlantic and Indian Ocean) Brown was brought up on a landlocked farm in his native Scottish Borders but was introduced to the ocean at an early age where he discovered ocean rowing.
 After a career with Brewin Dolphin Securities that spanned 17 years he did his first Ocean Row in 2005.

+His last two record attempts have failed.
+The North West Passage due to the ocean going scull being shipwrecked.

+The Counternavig8 expedition of 2024, an attempt to set the fastest time, in the ocean going scull Nanook, for an anticlockwise row around Britain did not start.
+The was renamed Row the Flow GB, for a clockwise attempt later in spring 2025.
+The Ocean Rowing Society records show that the crew rowed 185 nautical miles before the expedition was cancelled.

 2005 First Expedition 'The Columbus Run' Cadiz - Tobago

 On the first expedition Brown set off solo on 14 August 2005 on a journey.
 He spent a total of 123 days at sea and covered 4278 miles.
 There were four named storms on Brown's first voyage: Vince, Delta, Epsilon and Zeta.
 2005 was the busiest hurricane season on record.
 Brown supported 'The Sportsman's Charity' and the Edinburgh 'One City Trust' on this voyage.
 Brown received a Guinness world record for being the first person to row from mainland Spain to the West Indies.